Ace Construction Texas

 • Specific Models and Capabilities: Caterpillar D8T: Known for its power and precision, the D8T is often used in large construction projects for moving and grading soil.

-• Komatsu D155AX-8: Equipped with a SIGMADOZER blade offers better soil penetration and increased productivity.
+• Komatsu D155AX-8: Equipped with a SIGMADOZER blade, which offers better soil penetration and increased productivity.

 Employing excavators for digging and material removal